confluentinc/kafka-streams-examples/docs/index.rst

         RUN SCRIPT '/tmp/statements.sql';

-    The output will show either a blank message, or ``Executing statement``, similar to this:
+    The output shows either a blank message, or ``Executing statement``, similar to this:

     ::